 After menopause, bone density decreases.

-Certain measures, including drugs, can lessen symptoms.
+Certain measures, including hormone therapy and other drugs, can lessen symptoms.

-Menopause occurs because as women age, the ovaries run out of usable eggs and stop producing estrogen and progesterone.
-During the years before menopause, production of estrogen and progesterone begins to decrease, and menstrual periods and ovulation occur less often.
-Eventually, menstrual periods and ovulation end permanently, and pregnancy is no longer possible.
+Menopause occurs because as women age, the ovaries stop producing estrogen and progesterone.
+During the years before menopause, production of estrogen and progesterone begins to fluctuate, and menstrual periods and ovulation occur less often.
+Eventually, menstrual periods and ovulation end permanently, and pregnancy can no longer occur naturally.
 A woman’s last period can be identified only later, after she has had no periods for at least 1 year.
 (Women who do not wish to become pregnant should use birth control until 1 year has passed since their last menstrual period.)

 Irregular menstrual periods may be the first symptom of perimenopause.
 Typically, periods occur more often, then less often, but any pattern is possible.
 Periods may be shorter or longer, lighter or heavier.
 They may not occur for months, then become regular again.
 In some women, periods occur regularly until menopause.

 Hot flashes affect 75 to 85% of women.
 They usually begin before periods stop.
 They last for an average of almost 7 1/2 years but can last more than 10 years.
 Usually, hot flashes become milder and occur less frequently as time passes.

 What causes hot flashes is unknown.
 But it may involve a resetting of the brain's thermostat (the hypothalamus), which controls body temperature.
 As a result, very small increases in temperature can make women feel hot.
 Hot flashes may be related to fluctuations in hormone levels.
 There is no convincing evidence that alcoholic beverages trigger hot flashes.